Nastel/tnt4j-streams-zorka/README.md

 * Zico-util
 * Zorka

-Download the above libraries and place into the `tnt4j-streams-zorka/lib directory` directory like this:
+Download the above libraries and place into the `tnt4j-streams-zorka/lib` directory like this:
 ```
     lib
      |- zico-util.jar